-Hyperhidrosis or excessive sweating is abnormal excessive sweating that is not necessarily related to heat or exercise.
+Hyperhidrosis or excessive sweating is an abnormal reaction that is not necessarily related to heat or exercise.
 The body produces more sweat than is required to regulate its body temperature.
 Individuals affected by hyperhidrosis may find that their sweat is constantly soaking through clothing or that they have to wipe their palms dry.
 It is estimated that 1.3 million Americans have been diagnosed with severe hyperhidrosis.
 Severe sweating can interfere with jobs, social life, personal relationships and confidence level.

 Primary hyperhidrosis is most often times diagnosed as being idiopathic, that means that there is no specific cause for the excessive sweating.
 Secondary hyperhidrosis usually has a cause that can be identified such as emotional and psychological triggers, heat, spicy foods, endocrine (hormonal) disorders, physical activity, etc.